webb-ben/sarracenia/doc/migration/sundew_sender_migration.rst

 For the logs and the data, one would think to have a whole day and so I would always aim at getting all of "yesterday".

+So one can go on each node and scp "yesterday's log" where the setup is installed under the proper representing directory.

 The creation of data file (ddsr.20190804) was done as follow::

      ssh sarra@data-lb-ops1 '. ./.bash_profile; cd ~/master/saa; srl "cd /apps/sarra/public_data; find 20190804 -type f"' >> ddsr.20190804

 On the server where you would to the migration, you need sarracenia of course.
 The fact that px1-ops was off the sarra cluster was an opportunity since it provides the same environment as the targetted cluster.
 If one such node is not available when you a migration to a cluster (in fact I would be tempted to say any migration of any kinds) ...
-I recommand you to have this setup.
+I recommand you to have such a node available.

 SUNDEW SENDER CONVERSION PROCESS
 ================================